Rail transport in Great Britain

 The railway system in Great Britain is the oldest railway system in the world.
 The first locomotive-hauled public railway opened in 1825, which was followed by an era of rapid expansion.
-Most of the track is managed by Network Rail, which in 2017 had a network of 15849 km of standard-gauge lines, of which 6130 km were electrified.
-These lines range from single to quadruple track or more.
-In addition, some cities have separate metro, light rail and tram systems (including the extensive and historic London Underground).
-There are also many private railways (some of them narrow-gauge), which are primarily short lines for tourists.
-The main rail network is connected with that of continental Europe by the Channel Tunnel and High Speed 1 (originally the Channel Tunnel Rail Link), which fully opened in 1994 and 2007 respectively.
+Most of the track is managed by Network Rail, which in 2024 had a network of 15849 km of standard-gauge lines, of which 6130 km were electrified.
+In addition, some cities have separate metro, light rail and tram systems, among them the historic London Underground and the Glasgow Subway.
+There are also many private railways, some of them narrow-gauge, which are primarily short lines for tourists.
+The main rail network is connected with that of continental Europe by the Channel Tunnel and High Speed 1, opened in 1994 and 2007 respectively.

-In 2019, there were 1.738 billion journeys on the National Rail network, making the British network the fifth most used in the world (Great Britain ranks 23rd in world population).
+In 2024, there were 1.612 billion journeys on the National Rail network, making the British network the fifth most used in the world (Great Britain ranks 23rd in world population).
 Unlike a number of other countries, rail travel in the United Kingdom has enjoyed a renaissance in recent years, with passenger numbers approaching their highest ever level (see usage figures below).
 This has coincided with the privatisation of British Rail, but the cause of this increase is unclear.
 The growth is partly attributed to a shift away from private motoring due to growing road congestion and increasing petrol prices, but also to the overall increase in travel due to affluence.
 Passenger journeys in Britain grew by 88% over the period 1997–98 to 2014 as compared to 62% in Germany, 41% in France and 16% in Spain.

 The United Kingdom is a member of the International Union of Railways (UIC).
 The UIC country code for United Kingdom is 70.
 The UK has the 17th largest railway network in the world; despite many lines having closed in the 20th century, due to the Beeching cuts, it remains one of the densest networks.
 It is one of the busiest railways in Europe, with 20% more train services than France, 60% more than Italy, and more than Spain, Switzerland, the Netherlands, Portugal and Norway combined, as well as representing more than 20% of all passenger journeys in Europe.
 The rail industry employs 115,000 people and supports another 250,000 through its supply chain.

 After the initial period of rapid expansion following the first public railways in the early 19th century, from about 1900 onwards the network suffered from gradual attrition, and more severe rationalisation in the 1950s and 1960s.
 However, the network has again been growing since the 1980s.
 The UK was ranked eighth among national European rail systems in the 2017 European Railway Performance Index for intensity of use, quality of service and safety performance.

 To cope with increasing passenger numbers, there is a large programme of upgrades to the network, including Thameslink, Crossrail, electrification of lines, in-cab signalling, new inter-city trains and new high-speed lines.